 Flash Flood Washes Away Pyrenees Camp Site, More Than 60 Dead

 Hundreds of divers, firefighters and other rescue workers moved into the area as dawn broke Thursday to search for survivors.
-Officials said 40 people remained missing by evening.
+Officials said dozens of people were still missing by evening.

 Police said 650 people, mostly Spaniards, were at the Virgen de Las Nieves camp site when the flooding began Wednesday night on the outskirts of Biescas, a tiny mountain town 15 miles from the French border.